-The 2020 Global Institute of Theology (GIT), a programme of the World Communion of Reformed Churches (WCRC), will offer a unique opportunity for a community of students from around the world to live together, learn and do theology in a fully inter-contextual and ecumenical way, connecting theology from the local to the regional and world levels.
+The Global Institute of Theology (GIT) nurtures and encourages the work of young theologians and scholars from around the world.
+This intensive short-term academic program is designed to give theological students and faculty an opportunity to learn, teach, and do theology in an inter-contextual and ecumenical way, connecting theology from the local to the regional and world levels.

 These goals will be reflected in the way in which the institute is being organized.
 There will be core courses, which all students will be required to attend, as well as elective courses from which students may pick.